Joalor64GH/Chocolate-Engine/README.md

 # FNF - Chocolate Engine (deprecated)

 This is currently deprecated.
-See [Joalor64Engine-Rewritten](https://github.com/Joalor64GH/Joalor64-Engine-Rewrite)
+See [Joalor64Engine-Rewritten](https://github.com/Joalor64GH/Joalor64-Engine-Rewrite) I will occasionally make some bugfixes and such out of boredom, but for now, this engine is deprecated. -MemeHoovy

 This is the repository for Chocolate Engine, which is basically a fork of the [original FNF](https://github.com/FunkinCrew/Funkin).
 Not everything is perfect, so contributions and/or [pull requests](https://github.com/Joalor64GH/Chocolate-Engine/pulls) would be nice!